1967 to present

 women & girls program

-In the 2023/24 season, EV Zug launched its 'Women & Girls Program,' featuring a women's team in the second-highest league and a hockey school for girls.
-Zug native Daniela Diaz, former national player and former head of women's ice hockey at the Swiss Ice Hockey Federation (SIHF), leads the development of the program and also serves as the head coach of the women's team.
+EVZ launched its Women & Girls Programm for the 2023/24 season with a women's team in the second-highest league and a hockey school for girls.
+Daniela Diaz from Zug, former national team player and former head of women's ice hockey at the Swiss Ice Hockey Federation (SIHF), is in charge of developing the program and also acts as head coach of the women's team.
+With the launch of the Women & Girls program, the EVZ has set itself the goal of using a sustainable strategy to specifically promote girls and establish women's ice hockey as a competitive sport in Switzerland.